 What is better between Fresh or Dried Porcini?

 There is no correct and wrong answer to this question!
-On the one hand, for this recipe, I used Artisanal Italian Dried Porcini Mushrooms.
+On the one hand, for this recipe, I used Salpa Italian Dried Porcini Mushrooms.
 Mainly, because they are handy and practical.
 Secondarily, because they can be found in the supermarket in practical sachets.
 For 4 people 1 sachet is enough.

 On the other hand, if you are lucky enough to find Fresh Porcini, preferably choose the young ones with a closed and rounded hat.
 So check that they are of good quality: the mushroom must not have a flaccid or sticky consistency and the spongy part must not be green.